davekilian/terracast/docs/architecture.md

 But that's fine, I think we document two schemes.
 If it's possible to predicate lock for an RW transaction ahead of time, then the RW transaction simply acquires all predicate locks, waits for all preceding RW or WO transaction, then executes on its own isolated snapshot view of the world.
 If for some reason that is not feasible for some queries, those must lock the entire WO queue, which sucks but at least we can do some background buffering so when RW finally publishes, all WOs that were waiting on it show up instantly as well.

 ## Query Path Selection and Optimization

+TODO go read redbook.io - Volcano maybe was the major paper in this space?

 ## Distributed Queries